 Figure 5.
-Fire history in the Bobcat Ridge Preserve region.
+Fire history in the Live Oak Creek Preserve region.

-- x.
-Recreational Resources: Based on an evaluation of biological resources, safety concerns, and local land use/parking constraints, it was determined that public access cannot be accommodated on site (Hafen Preserve RMP, 2017).
-The current configuration of trails does not connect to other regional trails due to safety concerns and constraints from surrounding land ownership and limits to staging and parking areas.
+x.
+Recreational Resources: Based on an evaluation of biological resources, safety concerns, and local land use/parking constraints, it was determined that public access cannot be accommodated on site (Saddle Creek South RMP, 2017).
+The current configuration of trails does not connect to other regional trails due to safety concerns, constraints from surrounding land ownership, and limits to staging and parking areas.
 OCTA recognizes that opportunities to connect to regional trails and planning for regional trail networks will evolve and change over time.
-Therefore, OCTA and the Preserve Manager will participate in regional trails planning efforts to evaluate possible trail connections and anticipate how (and if) future trail connections can be made. - xi.
+Therefore, OCTA and the Preserve Manager will participate in regional trails planning efforts to evaluate possible trail connections and anticipate how (and if) future trail connections can be made.

+xi.
 Structures and Built Values at Risk: No currently occupied structures are present on the property.
-However, the surrounding area is an inter-mix of low-density, rural residential development and open space at the foot of a historical fire corridor that is the result of a combination of topography aligned with wind direction, poor emergency vehicle access, and abundant flammable vegetation.
+However, some of the surrounding area is an intermix of low-density, rural residential development and open space at the foot of a historical fire corridor that is the result of a combination of topography aligned with wind direction, poor emergency vehicle access, and abundant flammable vegetation.
+Further, there are developed areas within a 1000-foot buffer zone surrounding the Preserve to the west and east: Saint Michael's Abbey and school sit near the southwest corner of the Preserve, while developed areas immediately abut the Preserve's northwestern and eastern borders.
 The area has a history of structural loss in past fires, and as discussed in the fire behavior analysis sections below, there is significant interface fire hazard from nearby developments due to the adjacent fuel types and insufficient defensible space surrounding those developments.
-There are recreational users on many nearby area trails, although public access is currently prohibited on the Bobcat Ridge Preserve.
 Figure 1 indicates the structures within a 1000-foot buffer surrounding the Preserve.
-No habitable structures are located within 100 feet of the Preserve boundary.
+Two structures are near enough (within 100 feet) to the Preserve boundary to require vegetation management within the OCTA Preserve.

 xii.
-Access: Main access to the Preserve runs through Live Oak Canyon Road east from Santiago Canyon Road (Cook's Corner), which continues south to border the western edge of the Preserve.
-Shelter Canyon Road splits from Live Oak Canyon Road to abut the southernmost tip of the Preserve, and the Preserve can also be accessed via Hunky Dory Lane to the north of the Preserve.
+Access: Main access to the Preserve runs through Live Oak Canyon Road east from Santiago Canyon Road (Cook's Corner), approximately 0.3 mile from its intersection with El Toro Road/Santiago Canyon Road.
+Live Oak Canyon Road forms the northern boundary of the Preserve.